Police Drones In Law Enforcement and Investigations

 Drones Used By Law Enforcement

-If a man has climbed to the top of a building and is threatening to commit suicide by jumping, a police drone could be used to access the best way to get rescuers to the man without him noticing and his life could be saved.
+If a man has climbed to the top of a building and is threatening to commit suicide by jumping, a police drone could be used to access the best way to get rescuers to the man without him noticing, and his life could be saved.

 While it is 100% certain that police drones can help save lives and solve crimes, many civil rights groups, such as the American Civil Liberties Union (ACLU), do fear that drones could become an invasion of privacy.
-Legislators and police departments will certainly need to work on creating policies that reach a delicate balance between keeping the public safe and interfering too much in private lives.
+Legislators and police departments will undoubtedly need to work on creating policies that reach a delicate balance between keeping the public safe and interfering too much in private lives.

-Before the public can become comfortable with drones, they may need to witness firsthand dramatic rescues using drones, both nationally and in their own communities.
+Before the public can become comfortable with drones, they may need to witness firsthand dramatic rescues using drones, both nationally and in their communities.

 1. Why am I being surrounded by police drones?
 They are above my house at least 7-12 of them I see green white and red lights flashing on them.
 I was set up by the last 2 exes and I feel my house is a staged house and I didn’t do shit to deserve this stress.
 It’s making me a sick mess I want this to stop being an issue for me I’m scared of being set up or framed yet again.
 Is this even legal bc they are using witchcraft and Magick to harm me.